 You really had to concentrate.
 I had never run on anything like it.
 It seemed to go on and on and on.
 I was passed by 5-7 people on this part who was more technical runners than I. It is very hard to explain the mixed nature of this part but it left you in awe.
 After having finally reached the top a much simpler downhill started and a few kilometers later I reached checkpoint 3.

 At checkpoint 3 another runner was sitting already and was really pale and mute.
 I asked him how he was doing and he replied that he was struggling with the hills.
-When I left he was still sitting there and I later heard that he had gotten worse and had had 3 potions liquid in a drop before he was okay again.
+When I left he was still sitting there and I later heard that he had gotten worse and had had 3 portions liquid in a drop before he was okay again.

 Having left checkpoint 3 I started a long speed downhill.
 I managed to overtake a French runner that had left checkpoint 3 before me.
 When the downhill section finally ended a long dusty road reached for the horizon.

 I was quite hot and had to walk again.
 The French runner reached me and we ran like this for the next 4-6 km.
-Shortly before checkpoint 4 we had to cross water and hence get wet feet/shoes.
-This was a welcome feeling though one might fear for blisters afterwards.
+Shortly before checkpoint 4, we had to cross water and hence get wet feet/shoes.
+This was a welcome feeling though one might fear for blisters afterward.
 The French runner had left me since I had run out of water and had chosen to walk to conserve energy and not to overheat.
 At checkpoint 4 I had all my containers filled up with water and left the checkpoint with a Czech runner.
 He was running on empty and a 3km uphill run meant I soon left him behind.
 I didn't see him again until shortly before the finish.
 I had taken a wrong turn and when I finally realized this and got back on the track he was in front of me again.
-Having lots of energy I made a sprint of it and took back my position as number 22 with in a few hundred meters and soon after reached the finish.
+Having lots of energy I made a sprint of it and took back my position as number 22 within a few hundred meters and soon after reached the finish.

 We had dinner in a local village that night but the food wasn't all that great and all I could think about was getting home and prepare for the next day before it got dark.
-My fellow Danes was worried for me and asked if I had gotten all my electrolytes that day, but all that was going on was me focusing on the race and what needed to be done.
+My fellow Danes were worried for me and asked if I had gotten all my electrolytes that day, but all that was going on was me focusing on the race and what needed to be done.

 39km with 980m ascent and 1035n descent.
 The stage started with a long stretch of running on a tar road.
 Everybody was running quite fast and my cannon ball strategy from the day before didn't really give me the edge that I had hoped for.
 I saw people out running me at full speed on downhill sections where I would have stumbled if I tried to run any faster than I already did.
 I knew then that I need to train downhill running.

-Once we reached checkpoint 1 the tar running was over and soon after started a uphill section.
-As with all uphill sections in this race it was long and steep.
+Once we reached checkpoint 1 the tar running was over and soon after started an uphill section.
+As with all uphill sections in this race, it was long and steep.
 I was glad I had decided to bring my poles once again.
 When we finally reached the top I had overtaken quite a few but not as many as the day before.
 Checkpoint 2 was waiting for us at the top.
 I sat down and used my time at the checkpoint.
 This was a little luxury I had allowed myself after checkpoint 3 on day 2 and a thing I did on nearly all checkpoints for the rest of the race.
-Once I left the checkpoint quite a few people had parsed me but I didn't really care at that point.
+Once I left the checkpoint quite a few people had passed me but I didn't really care at that point.
 It was hot and I was feeling more tired than I had hoped for on what was meant to be an easy day before the 'long one'.

 Before the downhill was done I was overtaken by 2 more runners an UK runner and a Spanish runner.
 I was very angry with my lack of downhill skills so when the next uphill section started a few hundred meters later I ran past them while they were walking.
-On top of the hill I reached checkpoint 3.
-Not sure how many they had seen that day coming running up that hill but I kept that strategy the rest of the race, if I couldn't run downhill I had to run uphill instead (as much as I possible could).
+On top of the hill, I reached checkpoint 3.
+Not sure how many they had seen that day coming running up that hill but I kept that strategy the rest of the race, if I couldn't run downhill I had to run uphill instead (as much as I possibly could).

 Both the UK and the Spanish runner passed me at checkpoint 3 but straight after checkpoint 3 was another uphill section and the UK runner was soon behind me again.
-It wasn't until the top that I saw the Spanish runner again though.
+It wasn't until the top that I saw the Spanish runner again, though.
 She was on her way downhill when I saw her.
 I found out that running on the rocks reduced the burning beneath my feet so I started doing so and every time she ran I ran and when she stopped I stopped.
 I quickly gained on her and within 1 or 2 km I had passed her.
 I thought myself flying now but then another Spanish runner came running past me cheering me on to run faster we had only 3 km till the finish.
-I tried follow him but had to let him go.
+I tried to follow him but had to let him go.
 I desperately waited for the last uphill to show up letting me possibly pass him again.
-The last uphill came to late for that though and was a very technical single track where I was close to falling many times.
+The last uphill came too late for that though and was a very technical single track where I was close to falling many times.

 When I finally reached the finish I was really really tired and my feet hurt.